 - Internal vs. external coaches

 - Designing a coaching alliance

 A facilitator is someone who helps a group identify common objectives and then offers group processes to achieve that defined outcome while maintaining neutrality.
 A skilled facilitator consciously embodies self-awareness, self-management, bias management, while conveying openness and enthusiasm.
 An Agile Coach facilitates more than meetings.
 An Agile Coach facilitates participation, collaboration, and engagement from the team and organization.
 We will discuss and practice:

 - The facilitation of meetings

 - Facilitating collaboration

 Part 3: The Coach as Professional Coach

 Effective Agile coaches know the parameters of their job.
 They avidly take up their responsibilities and help others take up theirs.
-They are able to clearly articulate the differences between their role and that of others in the organization such as product owner, project manager, program manager and functional manager.
-Agile Coaches are able to communication their role and set agreements with their client to identify what this looks like.
+They are able to clearly articulate the differences between their role and that of others in the organization such as product owner, project manager, program manager, and functional manager.
+Agile Coaches are able to communicate their roles and set agreements with their clients to identify what this looks like.
 Exploring these concepts we will cover: